aaitor/examples/sales-taxes/README.md

 The project has been coded using Java 7 and Maven (Cobertura, Junit, Appassembly)

 ## ToDo
-If time permits i would like to face a few details:
+If time permits it would be fine to work in a few details:
+* Complete Receipt CRUD implementation in order to support delete and update Items.
+Add number of Items support.
 * Create in a new project submodule a HTTP RESTful resource to expose the sales taxes business logic using any Java Microservice implementation (with Netflix API for example)
 * A deployment script using Docker
 * Add a Jmeter performance test